 Best Chequing Accounts in Canada

-This list of the best chequing accounts in Canada includes premium accounts with monthly fees as well as no-fee bank accounts that punch above their weight.
+This list of the best chequing accounts in Canada includes premium accounts with monthly fees and no-fee bank accounts that punch above their weight.

 1. Simplii Financial No-Fee Chequing Account